panks/moss-it/README.md

 moss-it
 =======

-Compare files (source code) using moss from a webpage. www.panks.me/moss
+Compare files (source code) using moss from a webpage.
+Visit: www.panks.me/moss